AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Topologies/Diamonds/c3/tc.rst

-**MCDC on a decision of the form "(A and then B) or else C", known to feature a**
+**MCDC on a decision of the form "(A and then B) or else C"**

-MCDC on a decision of the form "(A and then B) or else C", known to feature a BDD diamond, with all the meaningful combination of inputs.
+Exercise MCDC on a decision of the form "(A and then B) or else C", known to feature a BDD multi-path node.
 Check outcome expectations with

 * Every possible invocation vector alone (5 relevant, considering shortcircuits),